How Do We Live With Too Many Regrets?

 What regret is

-Regret is the mix of two things – a time when something was pleasurable, and then an end to that time.
-Quite understandably, we try to hang onto the pleasurable thing and to wish the end never happened.
+Regret is the mix of two things – a time when something was pleasurable, and then an end to those times.
+Quite understandably, we try to hang onto the pleasurable thing and to regret the end happened.
 We wish we loved the other person more before they went.
 We wish we'd been wiser with the way we'd used our money.
 We wish we had not ruined the relationship by saying the thing that we said.
 We wish we hadn't done the terrible thing that we did.

-Unfortunately, we tend to focus more on the ending than the pleasurable times that preceded it.
+Unfortunately, we tend to focus more on the ending than the pleasurable things that preceded it.
 Even more unfortunately, we focus on what we see as our mistakes, and find it hard to forgive ourselves.
+We may also need to learn how to trust again.

 Coming to terms with too many regrets

-In order to come to terms with our regrets, we need to savour the things that were pleasurable.
+In order to come to terms with our regrets, we need to savour the things that were enjoyable.
 An instruction for us to give up our regrets is also an instruction for us to give up our happiest times.
-Instead, we need to move our attention and our focus. it's often in our nature to focus on the ending, the thing that ended the pleasurable time.
-Instead, we need to learn to focus on the pleasurable time before it ended.
+Instead, we need to move our attention and our focus.
+It's often in our nature to focus on the ending, the thing that ended the pleasurable time.
+Instead, we need to learn to focus on the enjoyable time before it ended.
+Above all, we need to be patient with ourselves.
+A colleague of mine, Kerry Sutton, has written a very practical guide to living a life with no regrets.

-Even though it has ended, there is enormous value for us in enjoying our memories about the pleasurable time before it ended.
+Even though it has ended, there is enormous value for us in enjoying our memories about the things we enjoyed before they ended.
 To to enjoy our memories, without pining for their loss and without blaming ourselves.

 We can't change the past; we can't undo what was done.
-We don't have to give up our memories of what was pleasurable because the pleasure ultimately ended.
+We don't have to give up our memories of what we enjoyed because the pleasure ultimately ended.

 Let me know what you think in the comments.
 Now, read about how time is not a healer, but it takes time to heal.